Photo by Kira Severinova on Unsplash

 Staying Hydrated

 Dehydration is a common migraine trigger.
-Aim to drink at least 8 glasses of water per day, more if you’re physically active or live in a warm climate.
+Aim to drink at least 8 glasses of water per day, and even more if you’re physically active or live in a warm climate.
 Carry a water bottle with you and make a conscious effort to sip water regularly throughout the day.
 Proper hydration can help prevent the onset of migraines and alleviate symptoms during an attack.

 Maintaining a Healthy Diet